It’s easy for beginner designers to

 contrast

-Combining text with an icon can help comprehension, improve
+Combining text with an icon can help comprehension,

-thickness of the icon.
-That will make it feel as if it were part
+matches the thickness of the icon.
+That will make it feel as

-of the typeface.
-It does look more elegant, but it also saves
+if it were part of the typeface.
+It does look more elegant,

-your audience from even thinking about it, which is a recurring
+but it also saves your audience from even thinking about it,

-theme in graphic design.
+which is a recurring theme in graphic design.
 Good design is invisible!

 Three pairs of icon and text.
-On

-thickness, and it looks like one thing.
+have matching thickness, and it looks like one

 Conclusion